NOTACAL logo

 Logarithms are used extensively in real-world applications:

 • Richter Scale.
-Earthquake magnitude uses log10 to compress the energy released into a single number.
-Each whole number increase represents approximately 31.6 times more energy.
+Earthquake magnitude uses log10 to compress the enormous energy released by seismic events into a single number.
+Each whole number increase on the Richter scale represents approximately 31.6 times more energy release.
+A magnitude 6 earthquake releases about 1,000 times more energy than a magnitude 4 earthquake, even though the magnitude difference is only 2.

-• Compound Interest.
+• Compound Interest and Finance.
 The time required to double an investment at compound interest can be approximated using logarithms: t = ln(2)/ln(1 + r), where r is the interest rate.
+For example, at a 7% annual return, the doubling time is ln(2)/ln(1.07) ≈ 10.2 years.
+Financial analysts also use logarithms to model continuously compounding interest and to calculate logarithmic returns, which provide a more symmetric view of gains and losses than simple percentage returns.

 Frequently Asked Questions